John Howard Wilson: Rugby career

 He played for the George Watsons first xv whilst at school and during national service from 1948 to 1950 (based in Hameln, Germany) he played for the British Army of the Rhine.
 On returning to the UK he played representatively for Edinburgh in 1951 and 1952.

 He was capped just once for the Scotland national rugby union team.
 His only Test came against Ireland on 28 February at Murrayfield stadium in Edinburgh in the 1953 Five Nations Championship.
 On return to Scotland in 1958 he played for Watsonians and Howe of Fife.

 Later life

 In 1955 Howard moved to Tanganyika to work as an agriculturalist for the UK government.
 It was there he met his wife Shiela Mary Brooke, a nurse with whom he had two daughters and a son.
 Moving back to Scotland in 1958 he lived in Edinburgh and worked predominantly in agriculture.
-Howard died after a short illness at Whim House, West Linton on the 10 March 2015.
+Howard died after a short illness at Whim House, West Linton on 10 March 2015.